mongodb/mongo-rust-driver/README.md

 completion.
 In order to still use timeout mechanisms like `tokio::time::timeout` with the driver, one option is to spawn tasks and time out on their [`JoinHandle`](https://docs.rs/tokio/1.10.1/tokio/task/struct.JoinHandle.html) futures instead of on the driver's futures directly.
-This will ensure the driver's futures continue to be polled while also allowing the application to continue.
+This will ensure the driver's futures will always be completely polled while also allowing the application to continue in the event of a timeout.

 e.g.
 ``` rust